Good till the last drop

 The Wild Center is a fun and exciting place to visit year round, however with the addition of Wild Walk, fall has become a key time to come and climb into the treetops.
 Open until Columbus Day, Wild Walk provides a unique opportunity to get a birds-eye view of the Adirondack forest.
 The elevated pathway gives visitors the chance to explore the four-story twig tree house, walk through a series of swinging bridges, experience life in a human-sized spider's web, and then climb 42 feet into the air in a full-sized bald eagle's nest.

 In addition to exploring Wild Walk this fall, you are encouraged to take advantage of all the wonder The Wild Center campus has to offer.
-Explore the indoor exhibits and get close to the fish, otters, and turtles (among other creatures).
-Follow the nature trail to the breathtaking Oxbow of the Raquette River, immerse yourself in nature and music in the new iForest, and then take in a film or presentation in the Flammer Theater.
+Get close to nature by following the nature trail to the breathtaking Oxbow of the Raquette River, immerse yourself in nature and music in the new iForest, or go on a guided paddling adventure!

 3. Soak up the reflections from the water